egreuel/asv_path_planner/docs/Quickstart.rst

     vel_des = [3.0, 90]
     os = [vel_OS, vel_des]

-3. Define the properties of the target ship (TS) obtained by sensors or AIS as an object of the TS class: relative position of TS to OS, length and width of TS, current speed and orientation angle (velocity) of TS
+3. Define the properties of the target ship (TS) obtained by sensors or the automatic identification system (AIS) as an object of the TS class: relative position of TS to OS, length and width of TS, current speed and orientation angle (velocity) of TS

 .. code-block:: python